Last Updated on June 29, 2022 by Angela Vaz

 11. Start with the most important task of the day

-Never start your day with easy and short tasks, however tempting that may be.
+Never start your day with easy and short tasks, however tempting they may be.

 Work on the most important to-do because this is when your energy and focus are the highest.
 It usually slumps around noon after we have our lunch.